mbloms/spores/docs/src/ornate/java-serialization.md

 By definition, transient fields are not part of the analyzed field, and `spores-serialization` will ignore its type even if it's not serializable.
+Under the hood, when Java does initialize the unserialized class, a transient field will hold no value so make sure that transient fields are not used in the logic of your program.

 ### Serializable value classes